Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Introduction

+Thirdly, we examine the impact of MCMC to trapdoor sampling in the GPV paradigm.
+In cryptographic applications, the standard deviation $\sigma$ of the sampler is the main parameter governing the security level.
+Namely, the smaller $\sigma$, the higher security.
+This is because for a signature system to be secure, it must be hard for an adversary to find lattice points of length about $\sigma\sqrt{n}$.
+We show that, at moderate costs of increased complexity, MCMC is able to sample with smaller $\sigma$, thereby increasing the security level relative to Klein's algorithm \cite{Trapdoor} and Peikert's algorithm \cite{Peikert10}.

-The proposed decoding allows a parallel implementation and is easily adopted to MIMO detection to achieve near-optimal performance.
-With the development of millimeter wave in 5G, the demand for large-scale MIMO systems will increase in the next decade, which has triggered research activities towards low complexity decoding algorithms for large-scale MIMO detection.
-Therefore, there has been considerable interest of sampler decoding, and Gibbs sampling has been introduced into MIMO systems for the efficient decoding \cite{HassibiMCMCnew,McmcDatta,MCMCBehrouz,ChenMCMC,XiaodongWangMultilevel,MCMCHaidongZhu}.
-Nevertheless, the convergence rate of these Gibbs samplers has not been determined yet \cite{ZhengWangSysmetricGibbs}.
-Note that different from the lattice Gaussian sampling algorithm in \cite{RegevSolvingtheShortestVectorProblem,RegevSolvingtheClosestVectorProblem} which has a clear lower bound $2^n$ on both the space and time complexity, only polynomial space complexity is required by both the independent MHK and MTMK sampling algorithms.
+Finally, to improve the convergence rate of the Markov chain, the independent multiple-try Metropolis-Klein (MTMK) algorithm is proposed, which fully exploits the trial samples generated from the proposal distribution.
+Uniform ergodicity is demonstrated and the enhanced convergence rate is also given.
+Since independent MHK is only a special case of independent MTMK, the decoding performance can also be improved due to the usage of trial samples.
+The proposed sampling algorithm allows a parallel implementation and is easily adopted to MIMO detection to achieve near-optimal performance.
+With the development of 5G, the demand for large-scale MIMO systems will increase in the next decade, which has triggered research activities towards low complexity decoding algorithms for large-scale MIMO detection \cite{MarzettaMIMO,LarssonMIMO,RusekMIMO}.
+Therefore, there has been considerable interest in MCMC sampling for the efficient decoding of MIMO systems \cite{HassibiMCMCnew,McmcDatta,MCMCBehrouz,ChenMCMC,XiaodongWangMultilevel,MCMCHaidongZhu}.

-It should be noticed that the complexity of each Markov move is often insignificant, whereas the required number of Markov moves is more critical.
-Because of this, we are mostly concerned with the mixing time while the complexity is evaluated by the number of Markov moves.
 The rest of this paper is organized as follows.
 Section II introduces the lattice Gaussian distribution and briefly reviews the basics of MCMC.
-In Section III, we derive the spectral gap of the Markov chain associated with independent MHK algorithm, and show its uniform ergodicity as well as the convergence rate.
-Then, the decoding complexity of CVP by independent MHK algorithm is derived in Section IV, where the correct decoding radius by means of BDD is also given to establish the flexible trade-off.
-In Section V, independent MTMK algorithm is proposed to further strength the convergence performance.
-Simulation results with respect to MIMO detection are presented in Section VI.
-At the end, Section VII concludes the paper.
+In Section III, we derive the spectral gaps of the Markov chains associated with independent MHK and rejection sampling-based lattice Gaussian sampling, and show their uniform ergodicity as well as convergence rates.
+An extension to Peikert's algorithm is also given.
+Then, the decoding complexity of BDD using independent MHK algorithm is derived in Section IV.
+Section V addresses trapdoor sampling using MCMC.
+In Section VI, the independent MTMK algorithm is proposed to further strength the convergence performance.
+Simulation results for MIMO detection are presented in Section VII.
+Finally, Section VIII concludes the paper.